-Non-practising members can also use their title without the “Non-Practising” qualifier so long as they make it clear at the time they are using their title they are not qualified to practise nursing in Ontario.
+Non-Practising Class registrants can also use their title without the “Non-Practising” qualifier so long as they make it clear at the time they are using their title they are not qualified to practice nursing in Ontario.

 Terms, conditions and limitations

-- the member is engaged in continuing education or remediation as directed by a committee or a panel of a committee of the College to regain membership in the General or Extended class and
+- engaging in continuing education or remediation as directed by a committee or a panel of a committee of CNO to regain membership in the General or Extended class and

-- the member maintains professional liability protection in line with the requirements, if any, as set out in the by-laws.
+- maintaining professional liability protection in line with the requirements, if any, as set out in the by-laws.

 Returning to practice

-When applying to return to the General or Extended Class, Non-Practising Class members must:
+When applying to return to the General or Extended Class, registrants in the Non-Practising Class must:

 - not be considered ineligible for reinstatement based on past conduct